lamastex/lamastex.github.io/_pages/research.md

 ### Research Grants Applied for in 2018-2024 (waiting on decision)

 - 14.9Mkr: VR Research Environment Grant (Migration and Integration); *Integration in a mobile society, modelling and analysing how everyday mobility is shaping the potential for integration*
-  - Co-Applicant with main applicant <a href="http://www.kultgeog.uu.se/kontakt/personal/John_Osth/">John Östh, Department of Cultural and Economic Geography, Uppsala University</a>
+  - Co-Applicant with main applicant <a href="http://www.kultgeog.uu.se/kontakt/personal/John_Osth/">John Östh, Department of Cultural and Economic Geography, Uppsala University</a> (20% rsrch + 1 PhD)
 - 29Mkr: VR Research Environment Grant (Interdisciplinary Research); *Privacy-preserving Decisions from Social Media Communications and Geo-spatial Movements of a Sovereign European Population*
-  - Main Applicant with some of the key participating researchers:
+  - Main Applicant with some of the key participating researchers (405 rsrch + 4 PhDs):
     - <a href="https://katalog.uu.se/profile/?id=N3-955">Anna Sara-Lind</a>, Professor of Public Law at the Faculty of Law, Uppsala University
     - <a href="http://www.kultgeog.uu.se/kontakt/personal/John_Osth/">John Östh</a>, Associate Professor, Department of Cultural and Economic Geography, Uppsala University
     - <a href="http://www.cmap.polytechnique.fr/~gaiffas/">Stéphane Gaïffas</a>, Professeur, Laboratoire de Probabilités et Modèles Aléatoires, Université Paris Diderot, Paris, France
     - <a href="http://www.cmap.polytechnique.fr/~veber/">Amandine Veber</a>, CNRS Researcher, Centre de Mathématiques Appliquées, École Polytechnique, Palaiseau, France
 - 4.8Mkr: Twitter Health Metrics Research; *Scalable Markov Kernels from Twitterverse to the GDELT Project*
-  - Main Applicant (20% + 1 PhD student for 5 years)
+  - Main Applicant (20% + 1 PhD)
 - 2.9Mkr: Research grant jointly with a Telecom Company, Private Foundation and Tel Aviv University, Israel *Mobile Phone Data for Society and Privacy for the Individual: From the Conflict to a Synergy in Transport Flows Analysis*
-  - Co-PIs with Professors Itzhak Benenson and Itzhak Omer, Porter School of Environment and Geoscience, Faculty of Exact Sciences, Tel Aviv University
+  - Co-PIs with Professors Itzhak Benenson and Itzhak Omer, Porter School of Environment and Geoscience, Faculty of Exact Sciences, Tel Aviv University (10% rsrch + 1 PhD co-supervision)